Rivastigmine (Absorbed through the skin)

 - Always remove the used patch before you put on a new one, or you could have serious side effects.
-Wearing more than one patch on your body at the same time can cause you to get too much medicine.
-If you accidentally use more than one patch at a time, call your doctor right away.
+If you wear more than 1 patch on your body at the same time, you will get too much medicine.
+If you accidentally use more than 1 patch at a time, call your doctor right away.

 - This medicine might cause nausea, vomiting, diarrhea, loss of appetite, and weight loss.
 Tell the doctor if any of these problems are severe, because they could cause other health problems such as dehydration.

 - This medicine may cause changes in your heartbeat.
 This is more likely if you already have a heart rhythm problem, such as sick sinus syndrome.

 - Do not apply a new patch if you have not worn one for 3 days in a row or longer.
 Ask your doctor how to start treatment again, because you may need to go back to a lower dose.

 - This medicine may cause serious skin reactions such as blistering, burning, crusting, dryness, flaking, itching, scaling, severe redness, soreness, or swelling of the skin.
 Call you doctor right away if these skin reactions spread beyond the patch size, if they get worse, or if symptoms do not improve within 48 hours after you remove the patch.